Which of the following statements about enzymes in organic chemis... | Channels for Pearson+

 1

-Understand the role of enzymes: Enzymes are biological catalysts that speed up chemical reactions without being consumed in the process.
+Understand the role of enzymes in organic chemistry: Enzymes are biological catalysts that speed up chemical reactions without being consumed in the process.

-Consider the concept of activation energy: Activation energy is the minimum energy required for a reaction to occur.
-Enzymes work by lowering this energy barrier, making it easier for the reaction to proceed.
+Consider the statement 'Enzymes lower the activation energy of a reaction': This is correct as enzymes provide an alternative pathway with lower activation energy, facilitating the reaction.

-Evaluate the statement about aqueous solutions: While many enzyme-catalyzed reactions occur in aqueous environments, enzymes can also function in non-aqueous conditions, depending on the enzyme and the reaction.
+Evaluate the statement 'Enzymes act as catalysts to speed up chemical reactions': This is correct because enzymes increase the rate of reaction by lowering the activation energy.

-Identify the correct statement: The correct statement is that enzymes provide an alternative reaction pathway with a lower activation energy, facilitating the reaction without being consumed.
+Analyze the statement 'Enzymes are specific to the substrates they bind': This is correct as enzymes have specific active sites that bind to particular substrates, ensuring specificity in the reactions they catalyze.

 Watch next